elliotwutingfeng/railrailrail/docs/MISC.md

 <https://www.lta.gov.sg/content/ltagov/en/newsroom/2025/3/news-releases/expanding_our_rail_network_and_strengthening_rail_reliability.html>

-- The official name and location coordinates for TE32 Changi Airport Terminal 5 has not been released.
+- The official name and location coordinates for TE32 Changi Terminal 5 has not been released.

 ### West Coast Extension